Thursday, June 30, 2011

 Yummy red wine.

-I love how this shot captured the lines on the actor's face.
+I love how this shot captures the lines on the actor's face.

 The Farmer's house.